Thearkhamknight/Object-detection/README.md

 This Tensorflow Object Detection API is the original creation of Yuki Takahashi, with the github username Yuki678.
 I merely modified a few scripts to make it more compatible so it can be run uninterrupted and smoothly.
 The original README file created by Mr. Takahashi is in driving-object-detection.
-Also inside Mr. Takahashi's driving-object-detection is a requirements text file and a setup environment script 'setup_env.sh;.
+Also inside Mr. Takahashi's driving-object-detection repository is a requirements text file and a setup environment script 'setup_env.sh'.
  Many of the scripts used to run this notebook are copyrighted by the Tensorflow authors and licensed under the Apache License, Version 2.0 (the "License").
 A copy of the license can be obtained at http://www.apache.org/licenses/LICENSE-2.0